Le Corbusier, Unité d’Habitation – Cité Radieuse, Marseille

 Unité d'Habitation, Le Corbusier, Marseille

-One of the most famous architectural projects by Le Corbusier and a UNESCO world heritage site, the Unité d’Habitation in Marseille, also known as Cité Radieuse, is a 1952 residential building partially open to the public.
+One of Le Corbusier’s most celebrated architectural projects and a UNESCO World Heritage site, the Unité d’Habitation in Marseille—also known as Cité Radieuse—is a landmark residential building completed in 1952.
+Though permanently inhabited, parts of the complex remain open to the public.

-Above, the Unité d’Habitation in Marseille by Le Corbusier, east facade; photo Wojtek Gurak (CC BY-NC 2.0) via Flickr.
+Above, the Unité d’Habitation in Marseille by Le Corbusier, eastern facade; photo Wojtek Gurak (CC BY-NC 2.0) via Flickr.

 History

-Designed by Le Corbusier with Portuguese architect and artist Nadir Afonso in the 1940s, the Unité d’Habitation in Marseille was the first of five similar buildings realized in France and Germany between 1952 and 1965.
+Designed in the 1940s by Le Corbusier in collaboration with Portuguese architect and artist Nadir Afonso, the Marseille Unité was the first of five similar buildings constructed in France and Germany between 1952 and 1965.

 Le Corbusier, Unité Habitation, Cité Radieuse, Marseille, aerial 2